 Like PR, you need to tell your target audience what you want them to know about your business.
 You need to impress on them, through repetition, what you want them to think or feel about your brand.

 By guiding them through the journey, you’ll assure they have the best experience possible, whether it’s staying updated on your latest social media endeavors or purchasing one of your products.

-As a bride, your wedding day is all about you.
+Your wedding day is all about you.
 Well, you and your groom.
 Therefore, it is important to keep all aspects of the day personal to you both as well as your guests.